-- Don't post commercial messages on any discussion list, resource library entry, or other area where others might see it.
+- SIR Connect users are prohibited from posting commercial messages on any discussion list, resource library entry, or other area of this Site where others might see it.
 Contact people directly with product and service information if you believe it would help them.

 - Include a signature tag on all messages.
-Include your name, affiliation, location.
+Include your name, affiliation, and location.

 - State concisely and clearly the topic of your comments in the subject line.
 This allows members to respond more appropriately to your posting and makes it easier for members to search the archives by subject.

 - Include only the relevant portions of the original message in your reply.
-Delete any header information, and put your response before the original posting.
+Delete any header information and put your response before the original posting.

 - Only send a message to the entire list when it contains information that everyone can benefit from.

-- Send messages such as "thanks for the information" or "me, too" to individuals--not to the entire list.
+- Send messages such as "thanks for the information" or "me too" to individuals--not to the entire list.
 Do this by using the "Reply to Sender" link to the left of every message.

-- Do not send administrative messages, such as remove me from the list.
+- Do not send administrative messages, such as “remove me from the list.”
 Instead, use the web interface to change your settings or to remove yourself from a list.
 If you are changing e-mail addresses, you do not need to remove yourself from the list and rejoin under your new e-mail address.
 Simply change your settings.

-- Warn other list subscribers of lengthy messages either in the subject line or at the beginning of the message body with a line that says "Long Message."
+- Warn other list subscribers of lengthy messages either in the subject line or at the beginning of the message body with a line that says, "Long Message."

 Additional Rules to Note